 Documents that may be submitted

-- Power of attorney, original, witnessed by two adult witnesses.
+- Power of attorney in original, witnessed by two adult witnesses.
 Note.
 A power of attorney needs not be submitted unless the applicant wants someone else to receive information about the processing of the application by the Directorate.